mosecorg/mosec/README.md

 ```

 Open `http://127.0.0.1:8000/openapi/swagger/` in your browser to get the OpenAPI doc.
-The self-contained Swagger page and OpenAPI metadata are generated from the Python
+Starting in v0.9.8, the self-contained Swagger page and OpenAPI metadata are
-worker request and response annotations before the service starts.
-This works for
+generated from the Python worker request and response annotations before the service
+starts.
+This works for all `Worker` implementations and does not require
-all `Worker` implementations; `TypedMsgPackMixin` is only required when runtime
+`TypedMsgPackMixin`; that mixin is only needed for runtime MessagePack validation.
-MessagePack validation is desired.
-For a pipeline, Mosec documents the input type of
+For a pipeline, Mosec documents the input type of the first worker and the return type
-the first worker and the return type of the last worker.
-Missing or unsupported type
-annotations are omitted from the schema.
+of the last worker.
+Missing or unsupported type annotations are omitted from the
+schema.

 And in another terminal, test it: